 Personal loans commingle business finances with personal finances, but if you don’t have any business credit history, it may be the easier route.
-Keep in mind that because personal loans don’t require business documentation, you’ll get access to funds much sooner than you would with a business loan.
+Keep in mind that because personal loans don’t require business documentation, you could potentially get access to funds sooner than you would with a business loan.

 A personal loan for business is a loan for which the borrower is personally liable, even though the funds are going to be put towards small business costs.